 The Pennsylvania Oil and Gas Waste Mapping Tool includes interactive visualizations that show waste generation and handling from oil and gas development in Pennsylvania as reported to the Pennsylvania Department of Environmental Protection (PADEP).
-Click below to view oil and gas wastewater generation by county and oil and gas wastewater handling locations and handling methods across Pennsylvania and neighboring states.
+Data presented in the interactive visualizations below are also evaluated in Hill et al., 2019.
+Click below to view oil and gas waste generation by county and oil and gas waste handling locations and handling methods across Pennsylvania and neighboring states.

 - For a deeper view of specific maps or data: Select individual tabs.

 - To explore connected visualizations: Select dashboard view.

 - For a full-screen visualization: Click on the full-screen icon at the bottom right corner of a tab.

 - To download images or data from an individual plot or map: Click on the download icon at the bottom right of that figure.

 - To undo all filters: Click on the revert icon at the bottom right corner of a tab.

 - To embed or share a link to a specific map view: Click the connections icon on the bottom right of your map results.